and-jonas/Andereggetal2019/README.md

 #### 003_rfe_utils.R

 1. `perform_rfe` performs recursive feature elimination using random forest or cubist regression as base learners.
-This is essentially a wrapper function for `ranger::ranger` and `Cubist::cubist` using `caret::train` and `caret::trainControl`.
+This is essentially a wrapper function for `ranger::ranger` and `Cubist::cubist` using the`caret::train` interface.
 2. `tidy_rfe_output` gathers results of resamples and creates summary statistics of performance and feature ranks.
 3. `plot_perf_profile` creates simple performance profile plots.